 Hart Textile Materials Guide: Raffia

-Raffia holds a very specific place in high-end interior design.
-A natural plant fiber with an instantly recognizable aesthetic, it’s chosen for its texture, relief, and visual presence.
-Raffia is neither a comfort fiber nor a performance fiber—it’s a decorative material used to create surfaces, rhythms, and material effects.
+Raffia occupies a very specific place in high-end interior decoration.
+Natural plant fiber with an immediately recognizable aesthetic, it is chosen for its texture, relief, and visual presence.
+Raffia is neither a comfort fiber nor a performance fiber: it’s a decorative material, used to create surfaces, rhythms, and material effects.

-Raffia is a decorative plant fiber, chosen for its texture and visual expressiveness, suitable for surfaces and accent elements, but unsuitable for high-traffic or structural applications.
+Raffia is a decorative plant fiber, chosen for its texture and visual expressiveness, suitable for surfaces and accent elements, but unsuitable for stressed or structural uses.

 Table of Contents